If you are documenting computer procedures, you probably

 environment (note the capital letter).

-add rules, interpret internal formatting, and include
+they can also add rules, interpret internal formatting, and

-external files, and let you add your own language
+include external files, and let you add your own language

 definitions for new languages.
 The penalty is a slightly